5 wrong ways to comfort hurting people

 - Proverbs 27:14 “A loud and cheerful greeting early in the morning will be taken as a curse!“

-Sometimes, our well-intentioned love, coupled with a Biblical understanding, wants to jump quickly into offering hope, but this usually has the opposite effect.
+Sometimes, our well-intentioned love with a deep Biblical understanding is too eager to offer formulaic expressions of hope, and it usually has the opposite effect.
 Our quick answers, unsolicited advice, and even ill-timed Bible verses, when they come too early in the grieving process, shows our attempt to bypass the suffering of our brothers and sisters.
 Jesus never bypassed grief—he stepped into our grief, felt our pain, then wept with us.
 And he took his time.
 Any amount of time is difficult to go through, because grieving leaves us uncomfortable, unsatisfied, and out of control, since we, the self-designated “comforter,” are not making any progress—we’re left with nothing to show for our efforts.
 But it is not about us.

-If we are honest, we should admit that sometimes our greatest priority in comforting others is to look like some great shepherd or counselor.
+If we are honest, we should admit that sometimes our greatest priority in comforting others is to look like a great pastor or counselor.

 But we are not the comforter, the Holy Spirit is (Jn.
 16:7).
 We are not the great shepherd, Jesus is (Jn.
 10:11).
 Nor are we called to “go anywhere” with a hurting friend.
 We are told to stay.
-Stay in that place of suffering with them.
-To be quiet, listen, and grieve along those who are grieving, while our silent weeping broadcasts that we are suffering with them in their misery, and we dare not cheapen the weight of their hardship with mere words.
+Stay in that place of suffering with them; be quiet, listen, and grieve along those who are grieving, while our silent weeping broadcasts that we are with them in their misery, and we dare not cheapen the weight of their hardship with mere words.
 We must refuse the hero complex.
 There is only one hero, and he doesn’t need our spiritual acrobatics.
 Neither do our suffering brothers and sisters.
 They need ears and tears.
 And prayer.
-True intercession, is in fact, not preaching/correcting/exhorting the person, but standing in their place of suffering with them, and beseeching the Lord for them, when they have no words to utter on their own behalf.
+True intercession, is in fact, not preaching, correcting, or exhorting someone, but standing in their place of suffering with them, and beseeching the Lord for them, when they have no words to utter on their own behalf.

 The most effective way to comfort people in their grief is by joining them in their grief, and praying for them.